 The category that does not show up on most comparison tables is opportunity cost.
 If your performance creative is the lever that moves CAC most (and on most modern paid channels research from Nielsen’s Catalina study shows creative drives roughly 47% of sales lift), the variant ceiling is not just a production constraint.
 It is a CAC floor.
 A team that cannot test 40 variants per month is a team whose CAC has a structural ceiling it cannot break.

 This is where the AI creative agency wins for most growth-stage SaaS.
-Not because the per-variant cost is lower, although it usually is.
-The win is that the variant ceiling is meaningfully higher, which directly translates into faster learning, better-performing creative on average, and a CAC floor that drops over time.
+The per-variant cost is usually lower too, but that is the smaller prize.
+The real one is a meaningfully higher variant ceiling, which translates straight into faster learning, better-performing creative on average, and a CAC floor that keeps dropping over time.

 When Does the UGC Creator Model Still Win?